ProyectoDatos2/Datos2/README.en.md

   <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>

+3. Cut the pins of the DHT in half, solder the cables of the 4 or 6-pole cable, and pass a film of [lacquer](https://www.google.com/search?q=laca+delta+electroquimica&tbm=isch&ved=2ahUKEwjtp9-atLKDAxXlhJUCHatYAYcQ2-cCegQIABAA&oq=laca+delta+electroquimica&gs_lcp=CgNpbWcQAzoECCMQJzoKCAAQgAQQigUQQzoFCAAQgAQ6BggAEAgQHjoHCAAQgAQQGDoJCAAQgAQQGBAKUL8MWIopYO4paABwAHgAgAFniAGfD5IBBDIwLjGYAQCgAQGqAQtnd3Mtd2l6LWltZ8ABAQ&sclient=img&ei=AY-NZa2jG-WJ1sQPq7GFuAg&bih=945&biw=1920&rlz=1C1ALOY_esAR997AR998#imgrc=js21fCIKTrFWCM) or heat-shrink tubing so that moisture does not interfere.
+It should look like [this](Imagenes/Ensamble/Sistema%20General/Preparado%20AHT.jpg).

-3. Glue the AHT sensor onto the T-piece using an adhesive, as shown in this [image](Assembly%20Images/General%20System/AHT%20Sensor%20Placement.jpg).
+4. Glue the DHT sensor onto the T-piece, as shown in this [image](Imagenes/Ensamble/Sistema%20General/Colocación%20Sensor%20AHT.jpg).

-4. After routing each of the respective cables through the cable glands, you need to add a cable from the normally open side of the switch, which is then connected to one of the Molex connectors that are connected to the PCB.
+5. After passing each of the respective cables through the cable presses, you must add a cable from the normally open side of the switch, which is then connected to one of the molex connectors that are connected to the board.

-5. Assemble each of the Molex connectors (if you don't know how, [here](https://www.youtube.com/watch?v=tU62sOKsNWI) is a tutorial), and place the PCB in the following way:
+6. Assemble each of the molex connectors (if you don't know how, [here](https://www.youtube.com/watch?v=tU62sOKsNWI) is a tutorial), and place the PCB as follows:

   <img align="left" width="400" height="400" src="Imagenes/Ensamble/Sistema General/Molex 1.png">

   <img align="right" width="380" height="380" src="Imagenes/Ensamble/Sistema General/Molex 2.png">

   <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>

- Below, each of the positions of the Molex cables is detailed:
+  Below are detailed positions of the molex cable pins:

 <table align="center">
   <thead>